Ethan Allen (company)

-Ethan Allen Interiors Inc. is an American furniture chain with about 300 stores (called Design Centers) across the United States, Canada, Europe, the Middle East and Asia.
-It was founded in 1932 by two brothers-in-law, Nathan S. Ancell and Theodore Baumritter.
+Ethan Allen Interiors Inc. is an American manufacturer and retailer of home furnishings, incorporated in Delaware with executive offices in Danbury, Connecticut.
+As of June 30, 2023, the company reported net annual sales of $791.4 million.

 Operations

-As of 2020, Ethan Allen has 304 design centers domestically and abroad, nine manufacturing facilities in the United States, Mexico, and Honduras, and 14 retail delivery centers located across the United States and Canada as of 2019, along with sales of $589.8 million.
-It is one of the largest furniture companies in the United States.
+As of June 30, 2023, Ethan Allen operates 139 retail design centers, with 135 located in the United States and four in Canada.
+Additional design centers are operated by independent licensees located in the U.S., Asia (including the Middle East), and Europe.

-The company makes customized furniture domestically (Maiden, NC), such as upholstered furniture, sofas, and chairs, custom made in a selected fabric.
+The company makes customized furniture domestically (Maiden, North Carolina), such as upholstered furniture, sofas, and chairs, custom made in a selected fabric.

 History

+20th century

-The company was started as a housewares manufacturer in 1932 by Theodore Baumritter and his brother-in-law Nathan S. Ancell.
-They bought a bankrupt furniture factory in Beecher Falls, Vermont, in 1936 and adopted the name "Ethan Allen" for its early-American furniture introduced in 1939, after the Vermont Revolutionary leader Ethan Allen.
+The company was founded as a housewares manufacturer in 1932 by Theodore Baumritter and his brother-in-law Nathan S. Ancell.
+They bought a bankrupt furniture factory in Beecher Falls, Vermont in 1936 and adopted the name "Ethan Allen" for its early-American furniture introduced in 1939, after the Vermont Revolutionary War leader Ethan Allen.

-In 1972, Ethan Allen moved its headquarters from New York City to Danbury, Connecticut.
+In 1972, the Baumritter Corporation moved its headquarters from New York City to Danbury, Connecticut.
+In the late 1970s, the Baumritter Corporation officially changed its name to Ethan Allen.
 The Ethan Allen International Headquarters Complex includes the Ethan Allen Hotel, corporate headquarters offices, and an interior design center.

 The firm was sold in 1980 to Interco for $150 million, with Ancell remaining as an advisor.
 The company was sold again in 1989 to a management group headed by current chairman, president, and CEO Farooq Kathwari.
 In 1993, the company went public to help raise $156.9 million through the sale of common stock.

+21st century

 In 2004, Ethan Allen closed its two plants in Boonville, New York and Bridgewater, Virginia, laying off 250 each.

 In 2008, the company announced plans to close a dozen design centers.
 The decision was made to consolidate the design centers with others that were currently serving the same market area.

-In 2009, the company laid off 238 workers from Beecher Falls, Vermont; 93 workers remained.
+In 2009, the company laid off 238 workers in Beecher Falls, Vermont; 93 workers remained.

-In 2009, Ethan Allen closed the Eldred, PA manufacturing plant.

-In 2021, during the 2021 cryptocurrency boom, the company's stock price increased as investors confused the company's stock with Ethereum, which shares the same ticker symbol.
+In 2021, during the 2021 cryptocurrency boom, the company's stock price increased as investors confused the company's stock with Ethereum, with which it shared the ticker symbol ETH.

+Ethan Allen updated its ticker symbol to ETD on August 16, 2021.

+In 2022, Ethan Allen completed the purchase of Dimension Wood Products, Inc., which expanded Ethan Allen's manufacturing base in North America.
+This purchase resulted in the strengthening of Ethan Allen's vertical integration and supply chain.